Electric assist e-tandems

 • how much drag there is from your tyres

-Used on Eco with the higher power settings selected only occasionally you might expect as much as 70 plus miles from one charge.
+Used on a lower power setting with the higher power settings selected only occasionally you might expect as much as 70 plus miles from one charge.
 Using the motor on maximum assist in a very hilly area the range might be as little as 30 miles or so.

 The system is clever though, the display unit will show what mileage you have left in the battery at any moment in time, and it adjusts to the type of riding you are doing.
-So if you set off on a gentle route using Eco and the wind is behind you it will give you a run time based upon that, but if you then hit the hills and turn up the assist level it will adjust again.
-And if you don’t use the electric assist at any time there’s no resistance from the motor.
+So if you set off on a gentle route using the lower power setting and the wind is behind you it will give you a run time based upon that, but if you then hit the hills and turn up the assist level it will adjust again.
+And if you don’t use the electric assist at any time there’s little or no resistance from the motor.

-People ask how long the battery itself will last, and Shimano say you would expect no deterioration in it’s performance for at least 1,000 charges, so that’s a lot of rides.
+People ask how long the battery itself will last and Shimano, for example, say you would expect no deterioration in it’s performance for at least 1,000 charges, so that’s a lot of rides.